mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 * If the command is successful, it returns value zero(0)

-* If the command is not successful, it returns a nonzero value in the range between 1 to 255;
+* If the command is not successful, it returns a nonzero value in the range between 1 and 255;

 We can examine the exit status of your last command by using parameter '$?':